onfido/onfido-ios-sdk/README.md

 **Note**:
 - If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
 If you want a language translated you can also get in touch with us at [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com).
 - When adding custom translations, please make sure you add the whole set of keys we have on `Localizable.strings` file.
 In particular, `onfido_locale`, which identifies the current locale being added, must be included.
+The value for this string should be the ISO 639-1 2-letter language code corresponding to the translation being added.

+Examples:
-E.g. when strings file added for Russian language, the key `onfido_locale` must have the value `ru` such that it sould look like the following:`"onfido_locale" = "ru";`
+- When strings file added for Russian language, the `onfido_locale` key should have `ru` as its value.
+- When strings file added for American English language (en-US), the `onfido_locale` key should have `en` as its value.

+Without this string correctly translated, we won't be able to determine which language the user is likely to use when doing the video liveness challenge.
+It may result in our inability to correctly process the video, and the check may fail.

 The strings used within the SDK can be customised by having a `Localizable.strings` in your app for the desired language and by configuring the flow using `withCustomLocalization()` method on the configuration builder. i.e.